 A basketball court with a proper sports floor will offer users a better athletic performance to practice game moves and skills such as dribbling, passing, layups, jump shots, free throws, shooting, pivoting, etc. Players must practice regularly to improve their technique, footwork, and tactics of the game.

 There are different factors to consider in the flooring choices depending on the location, budget, level of competition, or other games and activities that may take place in that same locale.
 Here, I will be presenting four common types of basketball court surfaces to consider as well as a summary of some of their features, benefits and sports standards.

 All of the following flooring options offer:

 - Consistent ball rebound tested to meet the standard for basketball flooring.
 Tests are based on the ball’s responsiveness and its interaction with the surface.

-- A specialised cushioning system for shock absorbing properties.
+- A specialized cushioning system for shock absorbing properties.

 - Consideration of the ability to reduce immediate impact force.

 - Adequate friction with the surface to prevent slipping injuries.